X3Technology/X3.AdvancedUrlManagement/README.md

 1) A Host Settings UX will be created in the Persona Bar's 'Settings' section.
 2) A Portal Settings UX will be created in the Persona Bar's 'Manage' section.
 3) Also, create a new 'normal' module with the same UX that can be placed on any usual DNN page, if you wish.
+	Note: dropping this module on a page will actually put both the HOST and PORTAL settings UX on the page.
+You can move one of them to another page if you wish for security reasons.

 The extension is written with Angular 1x as a kind of proof on concept on how to build a Persona Bar extension with Angular as opposed to React.